 - One-click password changer.
 Audits passwords for complexity and originality and automatically replaces weak passwords on over 300 compatible websites.
 Updating my weak passwords took me a few minutes with Dashlane — other password manager apps like Keeper took a couple of hours!

 - Secure VPN.
 Dashlane’s virtual private network (VPN) keeps internet usage completely private.
-It provides lightning-fast access to servers around the world, so you can browse the web, stream videos, or play games without any slowdown or interruptions.
+It provides fast speeds on servers around the world, so you can browse the web, stream videos, or play games without any slowdown or interruptions.

 - Dark web monitoring.
 Monitors thousands of sites on the dark web for breached logins, and gives notifications so you can change your password or delete your account before your identity gets compromised (antivirus programs like Norton 360 also provide this feature).

 - Encrypted storage.
 Provides 1 GB of secure storage that can be shared with other Dashlane users.

-Dashlane has a free plan, but it only covers one device and provides storage for up to 50 passwords, but it’s still one of the best free password managers of 2022.
-However, Dashlane Premium ($4.99 / month) is a particularly good deal, especially because it’s the only password manager on the market that includes a VPN (which is faster than many standalone VPNs).
+Dashlane’s free plan only covers one device and provides storage for up to 50 passwords, but it’s still one of the best free password managers of 2022.
+However, Dashlane Premium ($4.99 / month) is a particularly good deal, especially because it’s the only password manager on the market that includes a VPN (which is cheaper than many standalone VPNs).

-Dashlane’s high security, ease of use, and additional features (like dark web monitoring and a VPN) make this my favorite password manager for Android.
+Dashlane’s high security, ease of use, and additional features (like dark web monitoring and a VPN) make it an excellent option for Android users.
 There’s also a one-click password changer, which automatically replaces weak passwords with strong ones on over 300 compatible sites, as well as encrypted storage and a range of 2FA options.
 Dashlane Free comes with a 30-day free trial of the Premium plan, and all Dashlane purchases have a risk-free 30-day money-back guarantee.

 🥉3.
 Keeper — Best for Advanced Cybersecurity Tools + Encrypted Chat